bishalthapa-x/bishalthapax.github.io/about.md

 ## About Me
 I'm Bishal.
 I am into software development since 2017.
-Currenlty, I am working as a consultant for [PrimeIT](https://www.primeit.pt/) in Portugal.
+Currenlty, I am working as consultant for [PrimeIT](https://www.primeit.pt/) in Portugal.
 I love to work in different aspects software design & development.
 I am constantly in the motion to learn and improve skills and knowledge.
 <br /><br /><br />

 ### Evolution